Performance best practices for Shopify themes

 Specifying an image size ensures that you download the smallest possible image without degrading quality.
 The storefront requests the image size that’s going to be displayed, and then cuts down the file size downloaded from the CDN.
 This reduces reliance on browser-side scaling.

-You can add responsive images to your theme by combining with HTML attributes like srcset and sizes on
+You can add responsive images to your theme by using the

 You can edit almost all of the Liquid that is used to render your store.
 There are efficient and inefficient ways of writing Liquid code.
 Doing complex operations repeatedly can increase your Liquid render time, which impacts your overall store speed.